Skip to main content

 Review before the billing cycle closes

-Use recent and calendar views to verify what happened while the details are still fresh.
+Use recent and calendar views, plus utilization and profitability dashboards specific to this billing model, to verify what happened while the details are still fresh.

 3